Restructuring to get rid of an employee

 Dealing with bad behaviour

-If the employment relationship is strong, then most issues can be managed and resolved without needing formal process.
+If the employment relationship is strong, you should be able to manage most issues without requiring a formal process.

 It often boils down to making the person aware of the problem and then working with them to change the undesirable behaviour into something more constructive.